blacklightpy/vaultofknowledge/Necessity of Causality - An Illusion.md

 Blocks, Nested Blocks.

 To fix my obsession for rationality there, I'd simply say that the world is a creative expression of Shakthi, and then classification only has to be on the basis of defining the context.

+---

+#rough

+Let me take the best argument of your premise.

+You think in order to establish truth (i.e. what it is according to you), truth alone is not enough to win it.
+You believe that you need to lie to get rid of all that is not true, lies and delusions.
+Even better, you may think that it is necessary to combat lies with lies.
+Of course, that leaves naivety open - and I don't know what you guys do about them.
+I at least do know that the followers of Muhammad do lie to naive people, because he taught them that war is deceit.

+However, you do not know which of these people are liars and which are honest.
+According to you guys, since you have dogmatically asserted that rationalism is the one true truth, to you guys, all others are liars or are naive.